Entrance sign to Dilli Haat INA in Delhi

 Every time I go to Dilli Haat there’s a big selection of Indian art work

 The Delhi metro is excellent, by the way.
-Don’t hesitate to use it – it’s the fastest and easiest way to get across the city.
+Don’t hesitate to use it.
+It’s the fastest and easiest way to get across the city.
 It’s very user friendly, but you can read more about how to use the Delhi metro here.

 Where To Stay Nearby